 Information about appeals can be found on the Southend.gov.uk website here.

-An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
+An application can be made for a place for a child in any year group at any time outside the admission round and the child will be admitted where there are available places.
 An application (SIF below) should be made to the school by completing the in-year admissions application form and returning it to Mrs Daves via email email@example.com.

 Where there are places available but more applications than places, the published oversubscription criteria, as set out in the admission arrangements for 2021-2022, will be applied.
 The admissions policy can be found at the foot of this page.
 Parents are advised to read the admission arrangements carefully before making their application.